 According to research, 97% of people surveyed by FoodInsight, snack at some point during the week – that’s a lot of snacks being consumed!
-If you’re on the hunt for a delicious new snack, why not consider biltong?

 It has so many nutritional qualities that make it not only a healthy snack, but its high meat content and generous seasoning make it incredibly tasty too.
 People are starting to change the way they snack and there’s a real shift in the kinds of snacks consumers are looking for, with an explosion of health snacks being launched.
 Protein bars, rice cakes, carrot crisps and energy balls are all making their way onto the shopping lists of the ever-growing health-conscious consumer.
 With Biltong, this isn’t a new product and it’s health benefits are already tried and tested – and have been for hundreds of years!